jpbecotte/bridge-agreements/conventions/dont.md

 ## Important

 - If opponents talk, then the convention is over.
-- to discuss: 1NT- pass - 2♣ - 2♦   what is the 2♦ here?
-Nature or DONT?
+- 1NT- pass - 2♣/♦/♥, any bid after that is nature.

 ## When not to use
 - opponent open weak 1NT (high range is 14 pts or lower)